tomfrankkirk/toblerone/README.md

 The triangle-voxel intersection test is a direct port of Tomas Akenine-Moller's code (http://fileadmin.cs.lth.se/cs/Personal/Tomas_Akenine-Moller/code/tribox3.txt).

-Martin Craig generously did almost all the trouble-shooting and module creation for this code.
+Martin Craig generously did the vast-majority of trouble shooting and setup for this module.

-With thanks to all the above.

 ## License